kevL/yata/ReadMe.txt

-- Clear undo/redo (the undo/redo stacks can stack up over a long session; if so clear this when you're running low on RAM - note that each tabpage has its own undo/redo stacks)
+- Clear undo/redo (the undo/redo stacks can stack up over a long session; if so clear this when you're running low on RAM - note that each table has its own undo/redo stacks)

 Font